 - Share the Love: We will create higher reward levels with multiple copies of WMD for bookclubs or for people who want to gift a copy to friends, family, or their local library.

 See the three Kickstarter guidelines I listed above?
 They didn’t just happen, they emerged after looking at the math and having deep discussions about what was important to us as we put Weapons of Mass Deception out into the world.
 This process has caused me to think of our campaign more like a pre-book launch–and that’s a good thing.

 Are you on the mailing list yet?
 What are you waiting for?
 Subscribers get free content, advanced review copies (ARCs), and early notice on sales and new releases.

-David Bruns is the creator of the sci-fi series The Dream Guild Chronicles, and one half of the Two Navy Guys and a Novel blog series about co-writing the military thriller, Weapons of Mass Deception, coming in May 2015.
+David Bruns is the creator of the sci-fi series The Dream Guild Chronicles, and one half of the Two Navy Guys and a Novel blog series about co-writing the military thriller, Weapons of Mass Deception.